-- Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service. - Cash at retirement in exchange for part of your pension. - Increases to pensions. - Early Retirement options. - III-Health/Disability pensions payable at any age. - Life Assurance lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme. - Death in retirement spouse's and children's pensions. - A deferred pension, transfer out or a refund of your contributions on leaving the Scheme before retirement. - Additional Voluntary Contributions (AVC) options to further increase pension benefits.
+- ◯ Lifetime pension of 1/80th of Final Pensionable Salary times Pensionable Service. - Cash at retirement in exchange for part of your pension. - Increases to pensions. - Early Retirement options. - ◯ Life Assurance lump sum and spouse's/civil partner's pensions if you die whilst an active member of the Scheme. - Death in retirement spouse's or civil partner's pension. - A deferred pension or transfer out or a refund of your contributions on leaving the Scheme before retirement. - Additional Voluntary Contributions (AVC) options are currently available to further increase pension benefits.